Income Tax Notices

 4. Issuance of commissions.

-This is the generalized view of the powers that have been given to certain individuals, empowering them to take the matter into their hands as and when needed.
+This is the generalized view of the powers that have been given to certain individuals, empowering them to take the matter into their own hands as and when needed.
 In addition to this, there are two additional corresponding sub-sections.
-These two additional sub-sections, section 131(1) and section 131(1A) relate to the diverse classes of the officers.
-Section 131(1) related to allowing the jurisdictional assessing officer to be able to issue any summons that might be needed for the purpose of implementation of the section
+These two additional sub-sections, section 131(1) and section 131(1A), relate to the diverse classes of the officers.
+Section 131(1) is related to allowing the jurisdictional assessing officer to issue any summons that might be needed for the purpose of implementing the section.

-In other words, Section 131 of the Income Tax Act of 1961 empowers the Tax Authorities so that they can issue summons and also have the right to enforce any individual or person who can be brought in for questioning under oath.
-It empowers the Tax Authorities to demand the production of the necessary book of accounts and/or any other related documents in case the proceeding is pending for any reason
+In other words, Section 131 of the Income Tax Act of 1961 empowers the Tax Authorities to issue summons and have the right to enforce any individual or person who can be brought in for questioning under oath.
+It empowers the Tax Authorities to demand the production of the necessary book of accounts and/or any other related documents in case the proceeding is pending for any reason.

-Section 131(1A) works to empower the officers related to the investigation wings to exercise their powers.
+Section 131(1A) of the income tax act works to empower the assessing officer to exercise their powers.
 The notice under section 131(1A) can be used even if no proceeding is pending.

 1. The income tax office can issue a notice before he goes ahead with taking any action under clauses (i) to (v) of Section 132;